Developers-CST/Developer-story/README.md

 # Developer-story
- This repository narrates the journey of setting up effective developer collaboration, sharing real-life experiences and lessons while implementing communication, tools, and project management strategies which was compiled and edited by R Keertish Kumar.
+ This repository narrates the journey of setting up effective developer collaboration while implementing communication, tools, and project management strategies which was compiled and edited by R Keertish Kumar.

 ## Shift left testing
 _Shift-left testing is an approach to software testing and system testing in which testing is performed earlier in the lifecycle (i.e. moved left on the project timeline).
 It is the first half of the maxim "test early and often"._